 7. Wear sunblock – do not underestimate the Greek sun.
 It gets pretty hot in summer so make sure you don’t get burnt.

-8. Two entrances – the main entrance to Acropolis is the busier one, so I recommend choosing the second entrance (at the southeast side of the Acropolis).
+8. Two entrances – the main entrance to the Acropolis is the busier one, so I recommend choosing the second entrance (at the southeast side of the Acropolis).
 This entrance is less busy, so if you don’t plan on buying the skip-the-line ticket, this is the way to go.
 It’s located a few meters from the Acropolis metro station.
 Also, note that the main entrance is where all the tourists from cruise ships will use so the lines can get pretty long.

 9. Plan your visit well ahead for the best deals – single tickets are 50% cheaper in winter than in summer so instead of 20 euros you could only pay 10 euros.
 Students and kids under 18 go for free.